 Depending on how much food you are making and the size of your pan, you may need to work in batches.
 If you overcrowd the pan, you may not be able to get a nice sear and the ingredients may not cook evenly.

 Detailed step-by-step instructions are in the recipe card.
-You can serve this dish with steamed vegetables (or salad like this green salad with sesame dressing) for a quick and fulfilling weeknight dinner.
+You can serve this dish with steamed vegetables (or salad like this green salad with sesame dressing) for a quick and filling weeknight dinner.
 Here are more tasty one pot one pan recipes for you.

 Asian Steak Bites and Potatoes